Wedding Dance Lessons

 It all depends on how fast you learn, how consistent you are with your private lessons, and the complexity of your dance.
 Our instructors are great at recommending a plan on your very first lesson.

 Be assured, we have wedding dance programs for any budget.

 Looking to start your wedding dance?
-Your first lesson is FREE!
+Your first class is FREE!

-What shoes should I wear for my dance lessons?
+What shoes should I wear for my wedding dance lessons?